 - We strongly recommend adding our "instructions for students" (see below)

-- Under the Submission Types settings select Online text
+- Under the Submission Types settings, select Online text

 Instructions for Students

-It is possible for students to use Moodle's native media or video features to add a video outside of Panopto.
+Students can use Moodle's native media or video features to add a video outside of Panopto.
 For those reasons, we recommend adding the following instructions, hyperlinks included, to the Description field of your Assignment:

 "Please submit a video via Panopto for this assignment.
-To do so: select the green Panopto icon in the text editor, choose Student Submission, then choose or upload a pre-existing video file or record a new one into the course "assignments" folder (requires downloading the Panopto app).
+To do so: select the green Panopto icon in the text editor, choose Student, then choose or upload a pre-existing video file or record a new one into the course "assignments" folder (requires downloading the Panopto app).
 You can view a Panopto tutorial for students here."

 Do you want students to see each others' submissions?